These tips and tricks are compiled from two trips I took in 2018 and 2023. I hope it helps you plan your Rome vacation!

 The people are generous, the food is plentiful and the sites are breathtaking.

 By day you can be touring the Colosseum where Roman battles used to take place, and by night dining with strangers who feel like longtime friends.
-We have highlighted the basics and hope you love the city as much as we do.
+I have highlighted fun and engaging activities and hope you love the city as much as we do.

 How to get around Rome